 Optional: For Step 4: Schedule, configure a time span or schedule by selecting either Specify time span or Create a trigger to run the job on a periodic schedule.

 Optional: On the Review page, examine the details of your job.
 If needed, adjust the previous settings.

 After the Cloud DLP job completes, you are redirected to the job details page, and you're notified by email.
 You can view the results of the scan on the job details page, or you can click the link to the Cloud DLP job details page in the job completion email.

 If you chose to publish Cloud DLP findings to BigQuery, on the Job details page, click View Findings in BigQuery to open the table in the Google Cloud console.
 You can then query the table and analyze your findings.
 For more information on querying your results in BigQuery, see Querying Cloud DLP findings in BigQuery in the Cloud DLP documentation.

-If you want to redact or otherwise de-identify the sensitive data that the Cloud DLP scan found, see:
+If you want to redact or otherwise de-identify the sensitive data that the Cloud DLP scan found, see the following: